Three-point intrinsic alignments of galaxies and haloes in the FLAMINGO simulations: Results

-In \autoref{fig:allapertures}, we show the three aperture-mass statistics measured for equilateral triangle configurations and their SNR, as well as the corresponding SNRs obtained using all triangle configurations with $R_i \geq 26$.
+In Figure \ref{fig:allapertures}, we present the three aperture mass statistics measured for the equal-scale aperture configuration, together with their SNRs.
+We also show the corresponding SNRs obtained when using all radius configurations with $R_i \geq 26$.
 The impact of shape noise and misalignment is quite evident.
-For haloes, the SNR of $\langle N M_{\rm ap}^2 \rangle$ is about 25 percent lower than that of $\langle N N M_{\rm ap} \rangle$, whereas for galaxies the difference is substantially larger.
+For haloes, the SNR of $\langle N M_{\rm ap}^2 \rangle$ is about 23 percent lower than that of $\langle N N M_{\rm ap} \rangle$, whereas for galaxies the difference is substantially larger.
 This contrast is even more pronounced for $\langle M_{\rm ap}^3 \rangle$, which yields a much clearer detection for haloes.
-When restricting the analysis to equilateral triangles, this statistic is consistent with a null detection for galaxies on large scales; however, a significant detection is recovered when all triangle configurations are included.
-This result again highlights the added value of aperture masses measured with different radii.
+When restricting the analysis to the equal-scale configuration, this statistic is consistent with a null detection for galaxies on large scales; however, a significant detection is recovered when all configurations are included.
+This result again highlights the added value of aperture mass statistics measured with different radii.
 The figure also shows predictions for $\langle N M_{\rm ap}^2 \rangle$ and $\langle M_{\rm ap}^3 \rangle$ derived from parameters fitted solely to $\langle N N M_{\rm ap} \rangle$.
-We find that these predictions are consistent with the corresponding measurements, indicating that the inclusion of these additional statistics could further tighten the constraints on the model parameters.
+We find that these predictions are consistent with the corresponding measurements,\footnote{Although some discrepancies are visible, they remain within the two-sigma level.
+We caution against relying on visual inspection alone due to strong correlations between data points.} indicating that the inclusion of these additional statistics could further tighten the constraints on the model parameters.